The Geotechnical Engineering Office

 3. Selection and management of consultancies.
 The Division is responsible for the selection and engagement of consultants for landslip prevention and mitigation studies and works, overseeing detailed studies and works contracts, providing project management input to the related activities and managing the Consultancy Agreements.

-The Landslip Preventive Measures Division 2 consists of two Design Sections, the Landslip Investigation Section and two Consultant Management Sections.
+The Landslip Preventive Measures Division 2 consists of two Design Sections, the Landslip Investigation Section and the Consultant Management Section.

 • Under the Landslip Prevention and Mitigation (LPMit) Programme, the Division and its consultants carry out studies of government man-made slopes and natural hillside catchments to identify potential danger and the need for prevention and mitigation works.
 A risk-based priority ranking system will be used to select the most deserving man-made slopes and natural hillside catchments with known hazards for action under the LPMit Programme.
 The Division and its consultants will carry out the detailed design and implement the necessary landslip prevention and mitigation works for substandard man-made slopes and vulnerable natural hillside catchments.